 - Easy Gluten Free Pineapple Upside Down Cake - Buttery, fluffy, and decadent.

 - 4 ounces cream cheese softened

 - 1 tablespoon lemon juice

-- Spray coconut oil in several baking dishes.
+- Spray coconut oil in your cake pans to prevent sticking.

 - In a mixing bowl, add all wet ingredients and mix.
 Pour your wet ingredients into the dry ingredients and mix until the batter is just barely mixed.

 - Put the batter filled pans on a baking sheet and bake.